Yazanjian/Data-Science-Salaries--Tableau-Analysis/README.md

-# Data-Science-Salaries--Tableau-Analysis
+# Data Science Salaries - Tableau Analysis
-A Tableau Analysis for a data science salaries dataset
+This is a project in which I have created a Tableau dashboard to analyze a data science salaries dataset.

+You can check the link to the dashboard directly from Tableau public.